sedexch/sedexch.github.io/docs/v6/index.md

 sedex is a closed user group for registered and authorized participants only.
 If you are not such a registered participant, you cannot use sedex-client.

- - **Warning:**
-This image is currently in **EXPERIMENTAL** status and for selected early adopters only ("beta version only").
-It is strongly discouraged to run a productive sedex-client based on this image without the necessary knowledge.
-Please contact [sedex support](http://www.sedex.ch) should you plan to use this image or have any questions.

-- **One instance only:**
+- **One running instance only:**
-It is absolutely necessary to prevent two or more sedex clients from running simultaneously for one participant.
+It is absolutely necessary that you prevent two or more sedex clients from running simultaneously for the same participant.
 In the worst case sedex messages could be lost.
 Therefore it has to be ensured that only one sedex client is running at a time.
 This has to be considered especially when operating on automatic container orchestration platforms like Kubernetes.
 See section [Kubernetes & Co.](orchestration.md) for further details.